 Famous boat dock on Uji River.
 Photo I took from Uji park.

-The next place I went to was Uji jinja Temple.
-Just go across the Asagiribashi bridge to get to the temple entrance.
+The next place I visited was Uji Jinja Temple.
+Simply cross the Asagiribashi Bridge to reach the temple entrance.

 Address: https://maps.app.goo.gl/peMcreqgYz8pG4AY9